MuhtasimTanmoy/notebook/Language/Rust/C++.md

 - [lvalue rvalue](https://www.internalpointers.com/post/understanding-meaning-lvalues-and-rvalues-c)

 - [Resource Management](https://www.youtube.com/watch?v=7Qgd9B1KuMQ)
-    - Explains various c++ resource management.
+    - Explains various c++ resource management
     - Free in destructor
     - Copy constructor to copy heap
     - Assignment, copy and swap
     - Should have no exception thrown between allocation and free
-    - Disable logging, then enable it should have no code or return in between.
+    - Disable logging, then enable it should have no code or return in between

 - [C++ Memory Model](https://www.youtube.com/watch?v=UNJrgsQXvCA)
     - Talks mainly about c++ memory model